 Elder is an important herb for the immune system, but it needs to be used as a daily supplement.
 Elder constituents do not cling to the tissue, which means daily treatment is not only safe but necessary to block viruses.
 It doesn’t overtax the immune system or cause imbalances in the digestive tract that allow yeast infections to take hold, either, making it safe for daily consumption.

-Elderberry is best for flus and symptoms of flus.
+Elderberry is best for flu and symptoms of flu.
 It stimulates the immune system.
+But elderberries are not a good choice for people with an autoimmune disorder.

 Elderberries are packed with nutrients including minerals like iron, potassium, phosphorus, and copper, as well as vitamins A, B, and C, as well as dietary fiber.
 This powerful berry is antiviral, anti-inflammatory, diuretic, astringent, and alterative.